Need a SCIF?

 Special Security Officer.
 SSOs assist in the management and installation of security programs at their specific location, including conducting background checks on employees, and are usually with the military and the Transportation Security Administration.

 A codename referring to investigations and studies of compromising emission.
 Compromising emanations are unintentional intelligence-bearing signals which, if intercepted and analyzed, may disclose the information transmitted, received, handled, or otherwise processed by any information-processing equipment.
 Compromising emanations consist of electrical, mechanical, or acoustical energy intentionally or by mishap unintentionally emitted by any number of sources within equipment/systems which process national security information.
 The term TEMPEST is often used broadly for the entire field of Emission Security or Emanations Security (EMSEC), and is a codename only, not an acronym.

-Ask Any Question or Start a Free Quote.
+Start a Free Quote or Ask Any Question.
 Get In touch below.

 Jacksonville, FL 32204